Editing a Response File Template

-Oracle provides response file templates for each product and installation type, and for each configuration tool.
+Oracle provides response file templates for each product and each configuration tool.

 For Oracle Database, the response file templates are located in the